convox/docs/docs/example-apps/django.md

 1. Resources: These are network-attached dependencies of your application.
 In this case we have a single resource which is a postgres database.
 When [running locally](/development/running-locally) Convox will automatically startup up a container running Postgres and will inject a `DATABASE_URL` environment variable into your application container that points to the Postgres database.
 When your application is [deployed](/deployment/creating-an-application) to production Convox will startup an RDS postgres database for your application to use.

 2. Services: This is where we define our application(s).
 In this case we have a single application called `web` which is built from our dockerfile, executes the [Gunicorn](https://gunicorn.org/) web server, and uses the postgres resource for a database.
 You will also notice we have an [environment](/application/environment) section where we are setting a default secret key for development.
-In a production application you may have additional services defined for things like Celery task workers.
+In a production application you may have additional Services defined for things like Celery task workers.

 ## Deploying to production